itzGlitxh/only-long-algorithm/README.md

-# Only-Long Day Trading Algorithm
+# Only-Long Algorithm

 ## Overview
-The Only-Long Day Trading Algorithm is designed for day trading stocks, focusing exclusively on long positions.
+The Only-Long Algorithm is designed for day trading stocks, focusing exclusively on long positions.
 This strategy utilizes a combination of advanced technical indicators to identify bullish market conditions and execute trades effectively.

 ### Strategy Highlights
 - **Indicators Used**: